 Grading with a Rubric

-1. Navigate to your Blackboard Learn Ultra course.
+1. Navigate to your Blackboard Ultra course.

 2. Click Gradebook in the top menu.